Architecture

 and Task

-details intended to get results from Data Processor.
-The goal is to generate bytes representation for intended Data Processor request parameters.
+details intended to obtain results from the Data Processor.
+The goal is to generate a byte representation of the intended Data Processor request parameters.

-You can also check more dynamic inputs using hdp-solidity dynamic test.
+You can also check more dynamic inputs using the hdp-solidity dynamic test.

-Initially, you need to pass the bytes representation of Data Processor task in Data Processor contract.
-Call request function as this checks if the task is first-time processing and schedules the task.
-As the on-chain request is not proactive to move on to the next step, we emit an event that this contract function had called.
-We use event-watcher to catch it and move on to the next step of processing.
+Initially, you need to pass the byte representation of the Data Processor task into the Data Processor contract.
+Call the request function, which checks if the task is being processed for the first time and schedules the task.
+Since the on-chain request does not proactively move to the next step, we emit an event when this contract function is called.
+We use an event watcher to catch it and proceed to the next step of processing.

-The function call emits the event.
-This will be caught by the event watcher to proceed next step of data processing.
+This function call emits an event.
+The event watcher catches it to proceed to the next step of data processing.

 The following command executes the necessary steps: